Yeasty dogs, listen up! I have five free samples of a fantastic new product for stubborn yeasty issues in dogs…

 The instructions are inside the box but I have two forms of it to give away today – effervescent tablets (dissolve one in lukewarm water, bathe the affected skin and allow to dry naturally.
 Repeat 2-3 times a week for two weeks) or oil (can be mixed with warm water OR applied directly with a cloth to badly affected areas).
 Don’t worry if they lick it off.
 Our guts (human or dog) are not a normal environment for Pythium, so it does cause disruption to our gut flora.

-I have been approached by the manufacturer to try it out on a few Irish / UK dogs.
-They gave me 5 free samples (you can pay the postage!).
-So, if anyone out there wants one please get in touch with a quick bit of info on your dog.
 A yeast issue needs to have been confirmed by your vet in the past (to weed those that have not yet ruled out a food cause for their dog’s itch, which they do by properly conducting an exclusion diet).
-I also require a before and after pic of the affected area.